Brandon Crawford Player Props: Giants vs. Blue Jays

 Brandon Crawford At The Plate

-- Crawford is batting .218 with eight doubles, four home runs and 18 walks.
+- Crawford has eight doubles, four home runs and 18 walks while batting .220.

-- He has hit a long ball in 8.0% of his games this season, and 2.3% of his trips to the plate.
+- He has hit a long ball in 7.8% of his games this year, and 2.2% of his trips to the plate.

-- Crawford has had at least one RBI in 32.0% of his games this year (16 of 50), with two or more RBI four times (8.0%).
-He has also been responsible for three or more of his team's runs in two contests.
+- Crawford has driven in a run in 16 games this year (31.4%), including four games with more than one RBI (7.8%).
+He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.